Configure Verified ID by VU Identity Card as your Identity Verification Partner

 As a developer you can share these steps with your tenant administrator to obtain the verification request URL, and body for your application or website to request Verified IDs from your users.

-Go to Microsoft Entra portal - Verified ID
+Go to Microsoft Entra admin center - Verified ID

 Verify that the tenant configured for Verified ID meets the prerequisites.